hienvuvg/dairycattle_dataset/README.md

 Tools
 ------

-Please check [this readme](https://github.com/hienvuvg/dairycattle_dataset/tree/main/visualization) for more details about the visualization of MmCows, UWB localization, and visual localization.
+Please check [this readme](https://github.com/hienvuvg/dairycattle_dataset/tree/main/visualization) for more details about the visualization tools of MmCows, UWB localization, and visual localization.

 <br />